-What if I am going to be on extended leave during the placement?
+What if the Senior Preceptor is going to be on extended leave during the placement?

-Senior Preceptor accreditation documentation states that the Senior Preceptor must be on site for a minimum of three days per week (or equivalent) and that they should not be absent for more than four weeks during the placement.
-If your are going to be on extended leave or there is a change of circumstances during the placement, you need to contact the APPEL Operations Team immediately.
+Senior Preceptor accreditation documentation states that the Senior Preceptor must be on site for a minimum of three days per week (or equivalent).
+They should not be absent for more than four weeks during the placement.
+If the Senior Preceptor is going to be on extended leave or there is a change of circumstance during the placement, you need to contact the APPEL office immediately.